AsBuiltReport/AsBuiltReport.Fortinet.FortiGate/README.md

 ### :closed_lock_with_key: Required Privileges
 You need to have an account (user/password) with only Read Only on the Fortigate

-No yet support to using API Token
+The use of an API Token in not currently supported.

 ## :package: Module Installation